dasrue/esp8266-BACnet/README.md

 Step 4:	Run Make to make the current test application (as of this commit it is a HTU21D temperature/humidity sensor monitor)

+Step 5: Run "Make Flash" to flash the firmware to a connected ESP8266, using the default serial port (/dev/ttyUSB0 on Ubuntu)

 License
 ----